bruce-hill/tomo/api/paths.md

 Path.read : func(path: Path -> Text?)
 ```

-Reads the contents of the file at the specified path or a null value if the file could not be read.
+Reads the contents of the file at the specified path or none if the file could not be read.

 Argument | Type | Description | Default
 ---------|------|-------------|---------
 path | `Path` | The path of the file to read.  | -

 **Return:** The contents of the file.
-If the file could not be read, a null value will be returned.
+If the file could not be read, none will be returned.
 If the file can be read, but is not valid UTF8 data, an error will be raised.

 **Example:**